goooseman/devsparks-blog/SPEC.md

 - .layout__header should be:
   - `display: flex`
   - `justify-content: space-between;`
-  - 10px padding from top
+  - 12px padding from top
 - .layout__link__active
-  - 2px left/right/top/bottom
+  - 2px left/right/top/bottom border
 - .footer__about_text
   - text is wrapped with a single border around whole text, not single parapgraph, of `border-color`
+  - padding: 12px for top/bottom/left/right
-- .article__content h3 should have `padding-top: 5px` and `border-top: 1px solid currentColor`
+- .article__content h3 should have `padding-top: 8px` and `border-top: 1px` of border-color
-- .article__remark42 should have margin-left and right -20px and margin-top of 10px
+- .article__remark42 should have margin-left and right -24px and margin-top of 12px

 Shortcodes (html file without shortcode itself, contents only):
 - hackermans-tip